EscapeCharacter-dev/chadbrain/README.md

  - `^`, Sets current cell value to 0xFF
 Pressing the ESCAPE key during instruction fetch will stop the current command.
+## Help, it's doing weird stuff!
+Restarting the machine should fix the bug.
+You can still make a pull request if you think you found a bug in the code.